Dayton's Devils

-Dayton's Devils is a 1968 crime film starring Rory Calhoun and Leslie Nielsen.
-It marked the film debut of Lainie Kazan.
+Dayton's Devils is a1968 American crime film directed by Jack Shea and starring Rory Calhoun and Leslie Nielsen.
+It was written by Fred de Gorter, and marked the film debut of Lainie Kazan.

 Plot

-Frank Dayton (Leslie Nielsen) leads a group of crooks in a caper to steal $2,500,000 from an Air Force base.
-Dayton is the tough-guy military leader who recruits Mike (Rory Calhoun), ex-Nazi Max (Hans Gudegast), sadistic killer Barney Barry (Barry Sadler), and failed French artist Claude (Pat Renella) in the scheme.
-Singer Lainie Kazan plays the romantic interest for Dayton as the nightclub songbird Leda.
+Frank Dayton leads a group of crooks in a caper to steal $2,500,000 from an Air Force base.
+Dayton is the tough-guy military leader who recruits Mike, ex-Nazi Max sadistic killer Barney Barry, and failed French artist Claude in the scheme.

-Actor Hans Gudegast, known at the time from TV war series "The Rat Patrol," later changed his name to Eric Braeden, becoming a soap opera star in "The Young and the Restless."
-Barry Sadler, as Sgt.
-Barry Sadler, had a top 40 hit record with "Ballad of the Green Berets."